US Supreme Court denies Nevada church’s appeal of virus rule

 “The governor allows hundreds to thousands to assemble in pursuit of financial fortunes but only 50 to gather in pursuit of spiritual ones.
 That is unconstitutional,” its lawyers wrote in their most recent filing to the high court last week.

 The church wants to allow as many as 90 people to attend services at the same time — with masks required, sitting 6-feet apart — at the sanctuary with a capacity of 200.
-Other secular businesses in the state that are allowed to operate at half capacity include bars, gyms, hair salons, bowling alleys and water parks.
+Other secular businesses in the state that are allowed to operate at half capacity include gyms, hair salons, bowling alleys and water parks.

 Nevada’s lawyers said last week several courts nationwide have followed the Supreme Court’s lead in upholding state authority to impose emergency restrictions in response to COVID-19.